eas342/tshirt/docs/index.rst

    :alt: T shirt logo
    :align: center

 The Time Series Helper & Integration Reduction Tool :code:`tshirt` is a general-purpose tool for time series science.
+Its main application is to process raw data on exoplanet systems.
-It can:
+:code:`tshirt` can:

 - Reduce raw data
 - Extract Photometry